Skip to footer content

 merged.SaveAs("merged_contract.pdf");

-// Apply security to the merged document
+// Require a password to open the document

 merged.SecuritySettings.UserPassword = "reader123";